 On roads with reversible lanes, the direction of travel can change depending on traffic flow and the time of day

-During a lane change, both the driver who is going to change lanes and drivers in the adjacent lane have responsibilities and obligations.
+When changing lanes, both the driver changing lanes and the drivers in the adjacent lane have a responsibility.

 Lane changes in heavy traffic increase the risk of accidents and should preferably be avoided